 I hope that over time my blog will become a place of inspiration helping you to make your globe-trotting plans as colourful as they can be, in fact, maybe you’ll join me on one?
 It will also be a place where you can find out more about traditional and contemporary crafts from around the world.

 If you have any questions or comments or to request my media pack please get in touch.

 About Me: Momtaz Begum-Hossain

 I currently work as a Freelance Writer, Editor and Content Creator and was previously Editor of the UK’s oldest crafts magazine Popular Crafts.
 I have written for a number of leading publications including The Guardian, the i paper, Mollie Makes, Project Calm, Actual Size, Asiana and BBC Magazines.
-I’ve had two craft books published and a travelogue, and have over eight years professional experience writing travel, specialising in the luxury, honeymoon market and this year was awarded ‘Fashion Journalist of the Year’ at the British Bangladesh Fashion & Lifestyle Awards.
+I’ve had two craft books published and a travelogue, and have over 10 years professional experience travel writing, specialising in the luxury, honeymoon market and in 2019 was awarded ‘Fashion Journalist of the Year’ at the British Bangladesh Fashion & Lifestyle Awards.

 On the crafts front I’ve designed projects for books and magazines, taken crafts onto live TV and radio, worked as a consultant and all round crafts expert.
-Last year I worked with Akzo Nobel (the international company for Dulux Paints) where I assisted in creating a global image bank of photos and videos – yep, it’s been a varied and exciting career and I’m always on the look out for my next adventures in colour!
+I’ve also I worked with Akzo Nobel (the international company for Dulux Paints) where I assisted in creating a global image bank of photos and videos – yep, it’s been a varied and exciting career and I’m always on the look out for my next Adventures in Colour!

 You can find out more about me on my website:

 COUNTRIES I’VE VISITED SO FAR:

 MY BUCKETLIST DESTINATIONS…where I really, really want to go!

 - Central Asian/Silk Route (for the crafts and architecture)